 Yet, this “common sense” wisdom isn’t grounded in reality.
 In fact, a meme that seems to be much more accurate is “forever alone.”

-While it’s not the stuff of self-help books and kind parental words, statistics and even basic evolutionary biology seem to point to a sad fact: some guys (and women) will live and die more or less alone.
+While it’s not the stuff of self-help books and definitely not romantic comedies, statistics, online dating data, and even basic evolutionary biology, point to a sad fact: for some guys forever alone is real life.
+Some guys (and women) will live and die more or less alone.

-Sexual Reproduction in Animal Males
+Sexual Reproduction in Animals